python/cpython/Doc/library/sqlite3.rst

 As expected, the query returns an empty result.

-Now, add two rows of data supplied as SQL literals by executing an ``INSERT`` statement, once again by calling :meth:`cur.execute(...) <Cursor.execute>`::
+Now, you'll add two rows of data supplied as SQL literals by executing an ``INSERT`` statement, once again by calling :meth:`cur.execute(...) <Cursor.execute>`::